cardano-scaling/hydra/docs/docs/getting-started/quickstart.md

 ### Hydra keys

 The second set of keys are the so-called Hydra keys, which are used for multi-signing snapshots within a Head.
 While in the long-run, those keys will be key pairs used within MuSig2 aggregated multi-signature scheme.
-At present however, the aggregated multisig cryptography is [yet to be implemented](https://github.com/input-output-hk/hydra/issues/193) and the Hydra nodes are a naiive, but secure multi-signature scheme based on Ed25519 keys.
+At present however, the aggregated multisig cryptography is [yet to be implemented](https://github.com/input-output-hk/hydra/issues/193) and the Hydra nodes are a naive, but secure multi-signature scheme based on Ed25519 keys.

 These are similar to cardano keys but are used only in the layer 2.
 We provide demo key pairs as `alice.{vk,sk}`, `bob.{vk,sk}` and `carol.{vk,sk}` in our [demo folder](https://github.com/input-output-hk/hydra/tree/master/demo).